1.2 Safeguarding children, young people and vulnerable

 - We take account of the need to protect young people aged 16-19 as defined by the Children Act 1989.
 This may include

 students or school children on work placement, young employees or young parents.
-Where abuse is suspected we follow the procedure for reporting any other child protection concerns.
+Where abuse or neglect is suspected we follow the procedure for reporting any other child protection concerns.
 The

-- Where a child makes comments to a member of staff that gives cause for concern (disclosure), observes signs or
+- Where a child makes comments to a member of staff that give cause for concern (disclosure), or a member of staff

-signals that gives cause for concern, such as significant changes in behaviour; deterioration in general well-being; unexplained bruising, marks or signs of possible abuse or
+observes signs or signals that give cause for concern, such as significant changes in behaviour; deterioration in general well-being; unexplained bruising, marks or signs of possible abuse or

 - listens to the child, offers reassurance and gives assurance that she or he will take action;